lsst-sitcom/sitcomtn-145/index.rst

    :name: 1485-current-none

    MTCam Hexapod currents through struts 1 to 6 before the TEA vibration.
-Note that FFT analysis on hexapod currents is unreliable as we have not yet modelled the baseline strut current profile.
+Note that FFT analysis on hexapod currents is unreliable as we have not yet modelled the baseline strut current profile needed for accurate detrending.

 .. figure:: /_static/camhex-current-012-Strong.png